 She is a member of TASB Legislative Advisory Counsel and served as a LAC representative, a LTASB graduate and Master Trustee.
 As a member of the TCBSBM, she has served as the Central Regional VP, Secretary, President - Elect and 2011-2012 TCBSB President, Casino Night and Educational Summit Chair.
 She currently serves on the Gonzales Appraisal District Board of Directors, Victoria College Gonzales Board of Directors and Gonzales Education Foundation Board.

 The Regional Vice Presidents shall be elected by the membership from their respective regions at the Annual Meeting.
-The five Regional Vice Presidents shall serve as chief elected officers of their respective regions and shall be responsible for facilitating regional workshops.
+The Regional Vice Presidents shall serve as chief elected officers of their respective regions and shall be responsible for facilitating regional workshops.

 North (ESC Regions 9, 10, 11, 14)